top of page

 statement

-I am a clay artist and use porcelain to create my wall pieces and vessels.
-I make work whose components reference things that grow in the natural world.
-I am intrigued by the way an intended design transforms as something comes to life.
-I see this in nature and in the creation of art.
-A seedling alters as it stretches to bend to the light.
-For a work of art in clay, the qualities of the clay, the firing process, echoes of memory of art from the past, and the artist’s spirit, all push against an original concept of what the work should be.
-As in nature, when a work of art grows, what develops is finer and more authentic than what was first designed.
+I am a clay artist.
+I use porcelain to create wall pieces and vessels.
+My work references things that grow in the natural world.
+I sense a similar pattern in the way that art and living things develop over time.
+A seedling alters as it stretches to the light, seeking nourishment, and making way for other things to grow.
+For a work of art, particularly in clay, the original plan changes in the struggle between the artist's intention and chance.
+The qualities of the clay, the way that it dries, the various materials that are applied to it and the firing process all cannot be entirely anticipated or controlled.
+Memories of art from the past also push against the original idea as the work takes shape.
+As in nature, when a work of art grows beyond the original seed, what develops is more authentic and complex than what was first imagined.
+It becomes a finer imperfect.

 bottom of page